camunda/camunda-platform-tutorials/solutions/ci-cd/README.md

 After starting a process instance, it will create a pull request with the contents of the target folder in the target repository.
 When you merge the pull request, the folder contents will be deployed to the development environment via [the `deploy_to_dev` job within the pipeline](./gitlab-pipeline/.gitlab-ci.yml).
-To check the status of the process, you can always use [Camunda Operate](https://docs.camunda.io/docs/next/components/operate/operate-introduction/) to have a look at the status of the process.
+To check the status of the process, you can always use [Camunda Operate](https://docs.camunda.io/docs/next/components/operate/operate-introduction/) to track the status of the process.
-Operate should indicate with blue colored sequence flows the where to process went and mark the current activity with a green circle:
+Operate should indicate with blue colored sequence flows where the process went and mark the current activity with a green circle:

 ![Operate Process Instance](./readme-screenshots/operate-process-instance.png)